Individuals & Couples Counseling

 HOW MUCH DO THERAPY SESSIONS COST?

-Fees are between $185-225 per 50-minute session (the lower fee is dependant on whether a sliding scale slot is available).
+Fees are between $225 for Individuals and $245 for Couples & Families per 50-minute session.
 I also offer longer sessions when appropriate.
 I have many couples who attend 80-minute sessions.
 I also offer intensives, which can be 3 hrs or more.
-My “after hours” rates (anything after 8pm or Sundays) is $250 per session.
+My “after hours” rates (anything after 8pm or Sundays) is $260 per session.
 Teletherapy (online counseling) sessions are available as well.
 If you truly can’t afford it, contact me and let’s see what we can do.
-I rarely turn folks away.
+I do have a spots for sliding scale.
 Contact me for more details.

 WHEN ARE YOU AVAILABLE FOR SESSIONS?
 DO YOU OFFER EVENING OR WEEKEND APPOINTMENTS?

-Availability may change slightly from week to week and varies depending on my schedule.
-Typically, I have day and nighttime slots.
-I also work Saturdays.
+My availability may vary slightly from week to week, depending on my schedule.
+Typically, I offer both daytime and evening sessions, and I also work on Saturdays.

 WHAT’S A TELEHEALTH SESSION AND HOW DO THEY WORK?